Ra1phM/MeArmWebControl/README.md

 To start the container:

-	docker run -p 80:5000 -ti rpi-mearm-wb /bin/bash

 	docker run --device /dev/mem:/dev/mem --privileged -p 80:5000 -ti rpi-mearm-wb /bin/bash docker run --device /dev/mem:/dev/mem --device /dev/ttyAMA0:/dev/ttyAMA0 --privileged -p 80:5000 -ti rpi-mearm-wb /bin/bash

-// Run Servo
-// Run Python app
+We launched a docker container from the image we create previously.
+The port 5000 from the Flask app is forwarded to port 80. `-ti` sends us directly in an interactive terminal inside the running container.
+It is very important to map `/dev/mem` to the container with privileged access, otherwise the container won't be able to control the pins.

+Now you are in the container, to run the python app type:

+	python app.py

-Now, you can access the web interface at `http://<IP OF RASPBERRY PI>`
+And you are done!
+You can access the web interface at `http://<IP OF RASPBERRY PI>`

-- TODO: Make a script that install it automatically